giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 ## Explain validation logic

-In this example, we have chosen go-lang to create the admission controller just because it is the Kubernetes de facto language, but you could use whatever language you prefer and it should work in the same way.
+In the controller example, we have chosen Go as language just because it is the Kubernetes de facto language, but you could use whatever language you prefer and it should work in the same way.

 Let's start creating an HTTP server with the certs mounted from the secret.
 The server will listen to the path `validate` as we defined in the webhook.